The definitive guide to sew stretch fabric.

 Know that you have to have a different approach when you sew lycra, spandex or polyester fabric blends.
 If you do that, it will help get you there.
 There are some tips and tricks you have to follow.
 After that, you’ll be able to sew your own fabric leggings and T-shirt (these are actually very easy to sew).

-What are stretch fabrics?
+What are Stretch Fabrics?

 A stretch fabric can be any of a number of stretch fabrics, made from knit or woven thread that stretches.
 There are several fabrics that fall into this category.
 But mostly, stretchy fabrics are jersey knit fabric.
 They feature thread with a 4-way stretch, ie the fabric can stretch in every direction lengthwise as well as crosswise.